4ms/metamodule-docs-website/docs/plugins.md

 ### Usage

-Whenever you open or reload a patch file, the MetaModule will scan it to see if it uses any modules that aren't currently loaded.
-If you selected "Ask" mode, then it will pop-up a dialog box listing the brands that are missing.
-Clicking Cancel will abort, otherwise it will proceed.
-Next it will scan the USB drive and microSD card for the latest version of the missing plugins.
-Then the MetaModule will load these plugins.
+Whenever you open or reload a patch file, the MetaModule will check if the patch uses any modules from plugins that aren't currently loaded.
+In "Ask" mode, a pop-up will listing the brands that are missing and ask you if you want to continue.

+The MetaModule will scan the USB drive and microSD card for the latest version of the missing plugins and then load them.

  [![Ask Missing Plugins](./img/load-missing-plugin-conf.png){ .wide-240 }](./img/load-missing-plugin-conf.png)

- Specifically, the auto-loader will run in any of the following situations:
+The auto-loader will run in any of the following situations:

  - Clicking on a patch name from the Patch Selector page
  - Clicking on the "Now Playing" or "Last Viewed" patch name
  - Selecting "Reload" or "Revert" from the File Menu on the Patch View page
+ - Clicking on the Play button when a patch is paused or not playing
  - Updating a patch via Wi-Fi or on disk

- The only times the Patch View page is opened but the auto-loader does not run is when you access the Patch View page via the Back button (from the Main Menu or another page).
+ Specifically, the auto-loader will *not* be run if you press the Back button to navigate to the Patch View page.

 ### Missing modules after auto-loading
-After scanning for plugins and loading them, the MetaModule will check if the plugins it loaded actually contained the missing modules.
-If there are still some missing modules, it will display these names in a pop-up.
-This could happen if the patch uses a module present in the VCV plugin but not present in the MetaModule plugin.
+After scanning for plugins and loading them, if there are still some missing modules, these will display in a pop-up.
+This could happen if the patch uses a module present in the VCV plugin but not present in the MetaModule plugin, or if the plugin could not be found.

 Check the Plugins page to see if there are any updates to the MetaModule plugin.